 Knowles-Nelson Stewardship Grant through the Wisconsin DNR to fund $370,401 of the project cost.
 Portage County submitted the application in April 2017.
 The grant was awarded in May 2018.

 Portage County is the fiscal agent for the grant and coordinated the entire bidding and construction process.
 Portage County and the University of Wisconsin Board of Regents signed a Construction and Land Use Agreement that allowed the county to build on university property.
 After construction, the county will own and insure the buildings for 25 years (per the grant requirements).
 The university will maintain the buildings and pay for all utilities.
 After the 25-year period, the county will donate the buildings to the university.

 Green Circle Trail board contributed substantial funding toward the project, and the groups will assist Schmeeckle Reserve in maintaining and developing the site in the future.

 Bidding and Construction

-Construction of the trailhead has begun!
+Construction of the trailhead took place in 2020.
 The

 December 19, 2019: Bids opened

 December 2019-February 2020: Bids reviewed, contracts drawn up, approvals through Portage County